Katipunan

-In planning the revolution, Bonifacio contacted Rizal for his full-fledged support for the Katipunan in exchange for a promise to rescue Rizal from his detention.
-In May 1896, the leadership of the Katipunan met with the Captain of a visiting Japanese warship in an attempt to secure a source of arms for the revolution, but without success.
-The Katipunan's existence was revealed to the Spanish authorities.
-Days after the Spanish authorities learned of the existence of the secret society, in August 1896, Bonifacio and his men tore up their cédulas during the Cry of Pugad Lawin that started the Philippine Revolution.
+Existing documents suggest that the Katipunan had planned for an armed revolution since its founding, and initially sought support from Filipino intellectuals.
+In one such incident, Bonifacio planned a rescue for the deported José Rizal in Dapitan in exchange for his support to the revolution, to which Rizal refused.
+An attempt to secure firearms from a visiting Japanese warship in May 1896 failed to gain anything.
+In August of that year, Spanish authorities in Manila discovered the organization.
+Days after, the Katipunan, led by Bonifacio, openly declared war to the Spanish government, starting a three-year long revolution, which marked the beginning of the creation of the nation of the Philippines.

 Etymology

-The name "Katipunan" is a short name for "Kataastaasang, Kagalanggalangang Katipunan ng mga Anak ng Bayan" (Supreme and Honorable Society of the Children of the Nation).
+The name "Katipunan" is a short name for "Kataastaasang, Kagalanggalang na Katipunan ng mga Anak ng Bayan" (Supreme and Venerable Society of the Children of the Nation).
 The Tagalog word "katipunan" (literally, "association", "gathering", "assemblage", or "group") comes from the root word "tipon", a Tagalog word meaning "gathering" or "to gather".